-Colonoscopy: During this test, the doctor gently inserts a thin, lighted flexible tube (colonoscope) into your rectum and guides it through the entire large intestine (colon) checking for polyps or other signs of cancerous growth.
+Colonoscopy: During this test, which is usually performed under sedation monitored by an anesthesiologist, the doctor gently inserts a thin, lighted flexible tube (colonoscope) into your rectum and guides it through the entire large intestine (colon) checking for polyps or other signs of cancerous growth.
 Images of the colon are viewed on a video screen.
-Polyps and other tissue samples may be removed and analyzed by the lab for further diagnosis.
+Polyps and other tissue samples may be removed and analyzed for further diagnosis.
 For individuals

 These simple stool-based tests are easily done at home.
 They check for blood in the stool that is usually not visible to the naked eye, a possible sign of colorectal cancer.

 Fecal Immunochemical Test: Also known as a FIT test or FIT kit.
-This stool test detects blood in the stool.
-If the results indicate that there is blood in the stool, a follow-up colonoscopy is required to determine the source of the bleeding.
-The American Cancer Society recommends this test every year.
+This stool test is very sensitive for detecting tiny amounts of human blood in the stool.
+If the test is positive, a follow-up colonoscopy is required to determine the source of the bleeding.
+This test needs to be performed yearly.

 FIT-fecal DNA test: This test is also called a multitarget DNA stool test (Cologuard®).
 It looks for both blood and DNA, or genetic material shed by cancerous tumors and some polyps in the stool.
 If your doctor detects an abnormality, a follow-up colonoscopy is required.
 The American Cancer Society recommends this as a second tier test for those unable or unwilling to undergo colonoscopy or FIT testing.
 It can be done every three years.
 It is much more expensive than FIT testing but is generally covered by health insurance plans.
 However, colonoscopy after a positive stool test may no longer qualify as “screening” and may be subject to deductibles and copays.